 4. Consequences of Unacceptable Behavior

-If a Do Space member engages in unacceptable behavior, Do Space staff may take any action they deem appropriate, up to and including temporary removal from the building or permanent Ban and Bar from the building without warning.
+If a Do Space user engages in unacceptable behavior, Do Space staff may take any action they deem appropriate, up to and including temporary removal from the building or permanent Ban and Bar from the building without warning.

 5. Reporting Guidelines

 If you are subject to or witness unacceptable behavior or have any other concerns, please notify Do Space staff as soon as possible.
-Additionally, Do Space staff are available to help Do Space members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
+Additionally, Do Space staff are available to help Do Space users engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.

 6. Addressing Grievances